Navigating Compliance Challenges

 • Employee training

-• The establishment of a dedicated
+• The establishment of a dedicated security team

-Similarly, a software development company integrated into its project management processes, ensuring that all new projects incorporated necessary protective measures from the outset.
-This strategic alignment simplified and fostered a culture of security awareness within the organization.
+Similarly, a software development company integrated security measures into its project management processes, ensuring that all new projects incorporated necessary protective measures from the outset.
+This strategic alignment simplified compliance and fostered a culture of security awareness within the organization.
 Furthermore, the implementation of application allowlisting played a crucial role in this initiative, proactively preventing unauthorized software from executing and ensuring compliance with regulatory standards.

 The central node represents the main topic of compliance, while the branches show different companies and their specific strategies.
 Each sub-branch details the actions taken to achieve compliance, illustrating the diverse approaches within the same regulatory framework.